-- Prepare for emergencies by increasing your awareness and knowing your resources
+- Prepare for emergencies by increasing your awareness and knowing your resources; and

-- Respond to emergencies, if they arise, following the advice of University Police
+- Respond to emergencies, if they arise, following the advice of Campus Safety & Security

 1. What is concerning behavior?